-CourseTitle & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of thecourse (if any) Lecture Tutorial Practical Concepts in Nutritional Biochemistry 4 3 0 1 Class XII pass NIL
+CourseTitle & Code Credits Credi t distribut of the co Eligibility criteria Pre- requisite of thecourse (if any) Lecture Tutorial Practical Concepts in Nutritional Biochemistry 4 3 0 1 Class XII pass NIL

 - 1. To provide basic concepts of biomolecules, the basic building blocks vital for various life forms. - 2.
 To focus on structures, properties and biological functions of biomolecules. - 3.
 To outline organic and physical aspects of biomolecules.